pivotal-sg/config/README.md

 To upload your local values to Heroku you could ran `bundle exec rake config:heroku`.

+### Working with Cloud Foundry

+Cloud Foundry integration will generate a manifest adding to your CF manifest.yml the defined ENV variables under the `env` section of specified app in the yaml file.
+You must specify the app name and optionally the name of your CF manifest file:

+    bundle exec rake config:cf[app_name, cf_manifest.yml]

+The result of this command will have the manifest file name suffixed with the environment you ran the task in.
+You can then push your app with the generated manifest.

 ### Fine-tuning

 You can customize how environment variables are processed: